router-resources/Workshop-ERC20/README.md

 Step 17) Come back to Remix and switch to Fuji/Binance Network

-Step 18) Deploy the contract by passing Gateway address of Fuji/Binance and DestGasLimit as 500000
+Step 18) Deploy the contract by passing Gateway address of Fuji/Binance ,DestGasLimit as 500000 and feePayer as router1z6ralzg5tsznq9s6xmutyeen7evylcj7harhmq

 Step 19) Switch to Mumbai Network and deploy the contract by passing Gateway address of Mumbai and DestGasLimit as 500000

-Gateway addresses for respective chains can be found here https://devnet.lcd.routerprotocol.com/router-protocol/router-chain/multichain/chain_config
+Gateway addresses for respective chains can be found here https://devnet-alpha.lcd.routerprotocol.com/router-protocol/router-chain/multichain/chain_config

 Step 20) Switch to Fuji/Binance Network again and call setContractOnChain
 Function of the Fuji contract passing in 0, 80001 and address of the Mumbai contract deployed respectively<br/>